Save numbered versions

-Save numbered versions of a document.
+Save numbered versions of a document

-When activated, the macro stores the current date in the format indicated in blue.
-It then checks whether the document has been saved by looking for the ".doc" extension that Word appends to a filename.
+It then checks whether the document has been saved by looking for a path associated with the document.
 If this is not present, you are given the opportunity to save the file with your own choice of name and location.
 The macro then checks the filename again and strips the extension.
 If the file in question is already one that has been created as a version by this macro the version details are also stripped.

 Sub SaveNumberedVersion()